 Formerly Principal/Senior Lecturer in Architecture, Oxford Brookes University and Joint Centre for Urban Design.
 Graham has a career long experience in teaching, writing and contributing to urban design, architecture and fine art.

 Graham is interested in the user-experience of architecture, the layout and design of movement in public space, the experience of people within it and the levels of risk they are exposed to.
-Seeing the highway more as a ‘seam’ than a barrier, a place connecting people and activities and therefore in challenging the orthodoxy which continues to see the highway as predominantly for motorised vehicular movement.
+Seeing the highway more as a 'seam' than a barrier, a place connecting people and activities and therefore challenging the orthodoxy which continues to see the highways as predominantly for motorised vehicular movement.

 |Alan Thompson Co-opted Member|

-Alan is a RIBA and RIAS registered architect and client advisor who has 25 years’ experience in Architecture and Urban Design and is Principal of A P Thompson Built environment Consultancy.
+Alan is a RIBA and RIAS registered architect and client advisor who has 25 years’ experience in Architecture and Urban Design and is Principal of AP Thompson Built Environment Consultancy.

 Alan acquired expert design advisory skills while serving as a Senior Government Advisor at the Commission for Architecture and the Built Environment (CABE) and as Head of Design Review at the UK Design Council.